deannagelosi/tiny-tales/README.md

 Our team aims to address this problem space of early childhood language development, storytelling, and creativity with an engaging and easy-to-use app that gives children tools to become creators of personally meaningful stories.

 ## Group Members
-Angel Ibarra
-Deanna Gelosi
-Larry Wu
-Lucy Lou
-Matthew Tang
+Angel Ibarra, Deanna Gelosi, Larry Wu, Lucy Lou, and Matthew Tang

 ## Final Video
 https://www.youtube.com/watch?v=GDWZCZ9Lgtc&feature=emb_title